 In fact, it is possible to get a higher quality 2.0 soundbar than a 2.1 soundbar depending on the price.
 Both of these soundbars often come with wireless setup via Bluetooth or Wi-fi.

-If you’re interested in learning more about the other soundbar channel configurations, check out our YouTube video we made that explains what the different soundbar channels mean:
+If you're interested in learning more about the other soundbar channel configurations (and inputs - our guide), check out our YouTube video we made that explains what the different soundbar channels mean:

 Well, yes and no. It all depends on what you want for your home entertainment system.
 Both of these types of speakers provide better sound quality than a standard flat-screen TV.
 With a 2.0 soundbar, you will likely be able to detect the difference as you will get clear left and right channels of audio.